dkagramanyan/wc_cv/docs/api/data.md

 :type out_dir: str or Path
 :param ns: Sample sizes to sweep — one parquet per value.
 :type ns: Iterable[int]
-:param step: Histogram step used both for generation and for the "already present" check.
+:param step: Histogram step(s) stored in each parquet and used for the "already present" check.
+A single value or a list of steps (all must be present for a parquet to count as up to date).
-:type step: float
+:type step: float or list[float]
 :param types_dict: Class-name to display-label map, forwarded to `generate_angles`.
 :type types_dict: dict[str, str]
 :param tag: Prefix shown in brackets in the printed status lines (e.g. the generator family).
 Default: `''`.